 One-on-Ones (or 1:1s) are a regularly scheduled time for managers to check-in with direct reports.

 - Employee-led: Individual contributors own the agenda and dictate the conversation, which provides agency and opportunities for constructive feedback.

-- Agenda is a cross between day-to-day challenges, career development, job satisfaction and anything else on the employee’s mind.
+- Comprehensive: Agendas should be a cross between day-to-day challenges, career development, job satisfaction, and anything else on the employee’s mind.
 1:1s are not a status update meeting.
 If status updates for tasks are necessary, they should be kept short (5 minutes or less).

-- Ongoing: Open-ended conversations are a feedback mechanism to help employees grow skills and overcome challenges.
-1:1s make sure performance conversations happen more than once a year.
+- Ongoing: Open-ended conversations are a feedback mechanism to help employees grow their skills and overcome challenges.
+1:1s make sure performance review conversations happen more than once a year.

-One-on-ones help employees, managers and companies in different ways.
+One-on-ones help employees, managers, and companies understand each other in different ways.

 One-on-ones are a sacred time where employees get a manager’s undivided attention.
 It’s an opportunity to: